themanyone/3mfthumb/README.md

 make install
 ```

-Now log out of the desktop session (or reboot).

 *Multi-user environments.* Please do not use `sudo make install` unless the system has multiple graphical desktop users.
 In that case, you may edit `Makefile` to change `DESTDIR` to `INSTALL_ROOT`.
-And manually remove old thumbnails for each user: `rm -rf $(HOME)/.cache/thumbnails/*`.
+And manually remove old thumbnails for each user: `rm -rf $HOME/.cache/thumbnails/*`.

+Previews typically work after this.
+If not, log out of the desktop session (or reboot).

-Configure file manager preferences to show previews for files > 1MB.
+Don't forget to configure file manager preferences to show previews for files > 1MB.

 `make uninstall` to remove these components if no longer needed.

 ## Developer logic

-The current version of the Lib3MF API uses the `lib3mf_implicit.hpp` header file instead of Lib3MF_Resources.hpp.
-This newer API provides a more simplified interface for working with the Lib3MF library.
+The current version of the [Lib3MF](https://3mf.io/) API uses the `lib3mf_implicit.hpp` header file instead of Lib3MF_Resources.hpp.
+Available from the [3MF SDK](https://github.com/3MFConsortium/lib3mf/releases), this newer API provides a more simplified interface for working with the Lib3MF library.
+If installed in a different place, you can use the `updatedb` and `locate` commands to find it.

-This code uses the CWrapper::loadLibrary() method to load the Lib3MF library and create a new model.
-It then uses the QueryReader() method to create a new reader for the 3MF file format and read the model from a file using ReadFromFile().
-Finally, we use the HasPackageThumbnailAttachment() and GetPackageThumbnailAttachment() methods to retrieve the thumbnail attachment and write it to a file using WriteToFile().
+This code employs the `CWrapper::loadLibrary()` method to load the Lib3MF library and create a new model.
+It then uses the `QueryReader()` method to create a new reader for the 3MF file format and read the model from a file using `ReadFromFile()`.
+Finally, we query the `HasPackageThumbnailAttachment()` and `GetPackageThumbnailAttachment()` methods to retrieve the thumbnail attachment and write it to a file using `WriteToFile()`.

 ## Build problems

 The `Makefile` uses `pkg-config --cflags --libs lib3mf` to obtain the compiler flags to use.
 In particular, the location of `lib3mf_implicit.hpp`.
 If for some reason your system does not have pkg-config, you might be able to substitute these into the `Makefile`.

-`BUILD_CFLAGS=-I/usr/include/lib3mf`
+`BUILD_CFLAGS:=-I/usr/include/lib3mf`

 `LDFLAGS:=-l3mf -lzip -lz`

 On Arch, `lib3mf-dev` may not be properly installed.
 The build script forgot to create simlinks to the C bindings.
 It should be filed as a bug.
 A command such as th following might work around the issue.